Placeholder-Organization-Name/Modeling-Simulation-Project-Alpha/README.md

 * Double pendulum: in a similar fashion to the elastic pendulum mode, it consists of a pendulum attached to another pendulum whose movement will depend on its initial conditions.
 * Bouncing ball dynamic model: given an initial throw, this model evaluates the bouncing of the ball according to the conditions of the surface, the ball and its throw.

-The main reference from where this was extracted was [this article](https://en.wikipedia.org/wiki/Dynamical_system) from Wikipedia.
+The main reference for this information was extracted from [this Wikipedia article](https://en.wikipedia.org/wiki/Dynamical_system).
 For a further understanding of the examples of these systems, there are more articles and information about them online.

 ## Programming Language
 Python3